Can a remote online notarization be conducted in any state?

 What states have RON laws?

-Visit the Mortgage Bankers Association RON map to see which states have RON laws.
+Visit MBA’s RON Adoption Map to see which states have RON laws.
 It also shows which states are in the progress of adopting RON.
 Similarly, you can visit your state’s secretary of state’s website to learn more about your state’s RON laws.
 Notaries must complete training to understand the requirements and legal issues surrounding remote online notarization. eNotaryLog’s trained professionals walk clients through the remote online notarization process, therefore making sure that the notarization follows each notaries state’s laws.

 Regarding eNotaryLog’s training and onboarding, paralegal Jennifer Pierce of Balson Faix & McVey LLP stated, “I really appreciate how great you have been during the training and onboarding process!
 I chose our provider based on the level of customer service/customer support, and I am so happy with the decision.
 You all are amazing, and the platform is easy to use.”